zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 ### More Resources

 - [Komodo](https://komo.do/docs/intro): a web UI for Docker to make life easier
-- [Kubernetes](https://youtu.be/BE77h7dmoQU): learn about the container orchestrator used the most in production deployments
+- [Kubernetes](https://youtu.be/BE77h7dmoQU): learn about the most popular container orchestrator used in production deployments